pballada/pballada.github.io/_posts/2024-09-24-measure-performance-using-unit-tests.markdown

    Set a baseline for how long a function should take.
 Xcode can flag your performance test if it exceeds this threshold in future runs.

 4. **Regularly Review**
-   Don’t let performance tests go stale.
-Review results regularly to catch any negative trends in your app’s performance.
+   Don't let performance tests go stale.
+Review results regularly to catch any negative trends in your app's performance.

 ---